mardous/DiscreteSeekBar/README.md

 * **dsb_allowTrackClickToDrag**: allows clicking outside the thumb circle to initiate drag.
 Default TRUE
 * **dsb_indicatorFormatter**: a string [Format] to apply to the value inside the bubble indicator.
 * **dsb_indicatorPopupEnabled**: choose if the bubble indicator will be shown.
 Default TRUE
+* **dsb_animateEnabledState**: indicates if the DiscreteSeekBar should toggle its "Enabled" state with a smooth animation

 #### Design